Partial monoid actions on objects in categories with pullbacks and their globalizations: Globalizations of partial actions

 \begin{rem} Since $\iota$ is a datum morphism from $\alpha$ to $\beta$, diagram \cref{diagrama-equivalencia-glob-universal-glob} is already a commutative diagram, by \cref{morfismo-de-dados-para-global}. \end{rem}

 The following example shows that there may exist a universal globalization $(\beta,\iota)$ whose $\iota$ is not a reflection.

-\begin{exemplo} Let $\K$ be a field and $\C$ be the category of (associative) $\K$-algebras whose morphisms $X\to Y$ are $\K$-algebra homomorphisms $\varphi: X\to Y$ such that $\varphi(X)$ is an ideal in $Y$.
-Observe that $\C$ is a category with pullbacks inherited from $\Set$.
+\begin{exemplo} Let $\K$ be a field and $\C$ be the category of (associative, not necessarily unital) $\K$-algebras whose morphisms $X\to Y$ are $\K$-algebra homomorphisms $\varphi: X\to Y$ such that $\varphi(X)$ is an ideal in $Y$.
+Observe that $\C$ is a category where every morphism has a pullback with any monomorphism, and those are inherited from $\Set$.
 Let $M = \Z_2 = \{0,1\}$ seen as a monoid under addition modulo $2$, and $X$ any unital non-zero $\K$-algebra.

 Consider the global action $\beta$ of $M$ on $X \times X$ given by $\beta_1(x,y) = (y,x)$, and the monomorphism $\iota : X \to X \times X$ with $\iota(x) = (x,0)$.
 Let $\alpha$ be the induced partial action of $\beta$ on $X$ via $\iota$, i.e. $\alpha(1) = [\{0\},\iota_1,\alpha_1]$.
 Notice that any element $(x,y) \in X \times X$ can be written as